SAP-archive/teched2020-DAT262/exercises/ex2/README.md

 ## Exercise 2.2 - Using a custom ABAP Operator to verify your Delta Replication of EPM Sales Orders

 You can now test the delta processing capabilities of the ABAP CDS View based data extraction.
-For so doing, you may use the Pipeline for Sales Orders replications and enrichment
+For so doing, you may use the Pipeline for Sales Orders replications and enrichment that you have built in [Exercise 1.4 - Extend the Pipeline for joining Sales Order with Customer data for each change in Sales Orders and persist results in S3]()

 ...currently being reworked.